 The first big shift.

 This summer, I came across a couple of viral Facebook posts about how kids shouldn’t have to share their toys.

 When I reflected on my own family, I realized that the bulk of my kids’ grievances with one another came down to feeling territorial.
 Whether they fought over an area of the family room or who got the red hockey stick, they want to lay their respective claim to everything.
 The problem with the Facebook posts is the advocated approach failed to consider items that don’t belong to one child.
 For instance, in the context of our home, the sidewalk chalk paint or the Wheels on the Bus board belong to both my older kids.

 Then it dawned on me.

-Suddenly, my two scwablers had (almost) nothing to argue over.
-What I love about this strategy (aside from the fact that it works!) is that it also translates well into the grown-up world.
-Hypothetically speaking, if I want to use the phone and my husband is on it, I wouldn’t say, “Give me the phone right now,” or “I’ve set the timer for five minutes.”
+Suddenly, my two squabblers had (almost) nothing to argue over.
+Aside from the fact that this strategy works so well, I also love that it translates well into the grown-up world.
+If I want to use the phone and my husband is on it, I wouldn’t say, “Give me the phone right now,” or “I’ve set the timer for five minutes.”
 I would ask to use the phone when he’s done.

 Related reading: Here are Effective Strategies to Get Your Kids to Listen